yashasbm02/yashasbm02/README.md

 <h1 align="center">hey stalker 👀, I'm yashas</h1>
-<h3 align="center">I'm an engineer, and no, i am quite happy about it.
+<h3 align="center">I'm an engineer, i am quite happy about it.
 This is my dev work, or atleast most of it.</h3>

 - 🔭 I’m currently engineering **@Talview**